kuehhirt/web-mediation/resources.md

 * Cartwright, N. 2007. *Hunting Causes and Using Them: Approaches in Philosophy and Economics.*  New York: Cambridge University Press.
 * Illari, P. and Russo, F. 2014. *Causality: Philosophical Theory Meets Scientific Practice.* New York: Oxford University Press.
 * Morgan, S. L. (ed.)
 2013. *Handbook of Causal Analysis for Social Research.* Dordrecht: Springer.
+* Pearl, J. and Mackenzie, D. 2018. *The Book of Why: The New Science of Cause and Effect.* New York: Basic Books.

 #### Research design and methods: